terrycheng925/DevOps-Course-Starter-Module-4/README.md

 2. Gengerated API Key and Token.

    #### To get a board id, use post man or curl command, e.g. https://api.trello.com/1/members/me/boards?fields=name,url&key={{APIKey}}&token={{APIToken}}
-3. Update the .env file with this entries, example as :
+3. update the .env file with this entries, example as :

     `TRELLO_API_KEY=`xxxxxxxx1234